-- The Gospel of Luke is believed to have been written after the Gospel of Matthew, around 85-90CE. - Calculate Like Matthew and Mark, Luke is anonymous. - Representation It is a 2-volume set, with the Acts of the Apostles. - Calculate Control Con - TM It contains additional stories from "Q" and "L." - Calculate the presents different birth and genealogy stories. - TM Luke presents the only childhood story of Jesus. - TM Luke may have been a gentile. - Calculus Luke's emphasis is on how salvation moved from Jews to non-Jews.
-He portrays Jesus as a prophet.
+- The Gospel of Luke is believed to have been written after the Gospel of Matthew, around 85-90CE. - TM It is a 2-volume set, with the Acts of the Apostles. - Calculate A Luke uses many of the stories found in Mark. - TM It contains additional stories from "Q" and "L." - Calculate presents different birth and genealogy stories. - Calculate the presents the only childhood story of Jesus. - Calculate May have been a gentile. - Calculate Contraction is a like in the contraction in the contraction in the contraction is a contraction in the contraction in the contraction is a contraction in the contraction in the contraction is a contraction in the contraction in the contraction is a contraction in the contraction in the contraction in the contraction is a contraction in the contraction i